Laurent - stock.adobe.com

 Meanwhile, recent consolidations might be a sign that the AI market is maturing.

-Data science platform maker Iguazio is partnering with consultant SFL Scientific to make it easier to install the AI functions they specially in, such as predictive maintenance, instant recommendations and fraud prevention, using both AI and machine learning.
+Data science platform maker Iguazio is partnering with consultant SFL Scientific to make it easier to install the AI functions it specialises in, such as predictive maintenance, instant recommendations and fraud prevention, using both AI and machine learning.

 SFL Scientific has been Nvidia’s Service Partner of the Year for the past two years, and Iguazio is one of the first partners in the Nvidia DGX-Ready software partner programme.

 AI won’t do anything valuable with your data unless you start by transforming your workforce, production processes and operating models.
-Then you can think about modernising your critical applications in their infrastructure and architecture, says Asaf Somekh, CEO at Iguazio.
+Then you can think about modernising your critical applications in their infrastructure and architecture, says Iguazio CEO Asaf Somekh.

 In the new partnership, SFL Scientific will offer data strategy and develop algorithms for datacentres and cloud infrastructures, while Iguazio provides the powerful machinery to refine the processes.
 It’s all about making AI more accessible, says Somekh.
 Designing for ease of use and making the technology more widely accessible is anther sign of market maturity.